random82/blog/_posts/2016-06-05-angular2-with-aspnetcore.md

 1.0.0-preview1-002702
 ```

 On top of that I'm using Visual Studio 2015 Update 2.
-Given how quickly **dotnetcore** changes, some steps may look diffrently
+Given how quickly **dotnetcore** changes, some steps may look differently.

 ## Step 1 - Create new ASP.NET Core MVC application

-Create a new ASP.NET Core Web Application project using Visual Studio
+Create a new ASP.NET Core Web Application project using Visual Studio.

 ![Create new project with Visual Studio](../img/Angular2-CreateProject.PNG)

-Select Web Application template
+Select Web Application template.

 ![Select Web Application](../img/Angular2-CreateProject2.PNG)

 You should be able to see a similar folder structure being created.
-I will use this folder structure to add and deploy an Angular2 application.

 ![Web Application - default folder structure](../img/Angular2-DefaultFolders.PNG)

+We're going to use this folder structure when configuring Angular2 dependencies and the application itself.

 ## Step 2 - Modify gulpfile.js in the project folder

 Angular2 Quickstart recommends using NPM to manage Angular libraries.
-I'm going to stick with it.
+I'm going to follow this recommendation.
-However, ASP.NET Core application we just created stores front end inside **wwwroot** folder.
-I'm going to keep it this way and use **Gulp** to move dependencies around
+By default an ASP.NET Core application, similar to one we've just created, stores the front end files inside **wwwroot** folder.
+I'm going to keep it this way and use **Gulp** to move dependencies around and put them in a folder that will be
+automatically deployed with the web application.

 ### Add npm folders to gulpfile

-Inside **gulpfile.js** you fill find paths variable.
+Inside **gulpfile.js** you will find paths variable.
 We have to modify it to keep source and destination folders of our new dependencies.

 ```javascript
 var paths = {